 Some groups are pretty convinced that they have everything correct, and if I want the other groups to have a little more time, I ask them to use the blank cards to try to make more examples for each category that are NOT found on any of the other cards.
 This asks them to really apply what they know and to work together to do so.

 As they worked, I asked my students to put a yellow mark on the cards where they struggled to come to agreement.
 As they did their gallery walks, they looked to see if other groups had the same struggles!
 After the gallery walk, I collected these cards for our class discussion.
-One by one, I put these tricky cards under the document camera and we had “debates” as a class and looked for ways to prove our thinking…from lining up rulers to check for intersections to revisiting definitions.
+One by one, I put these tricky cards under the document camera and we had “debates” as a class.
+We look for ways to prove our thinking…from lining up rulers to check for intersections to revisiting definitions.
 (If lines go on forever, don’t they intersect even if the drawing doesn’t show it?
 YEP!).
 This was a great time for me to hit home some of the big concepts I needed them to have–and for them to hear the thinking of others.

-So…there was a LOT of math thinking that took place during this 45 minute lesson!
+So…there was a LOT of math thinking that took place during this 45 minute math concept sorts lesson!
 Hope this gave you some ideas about what you could try in YOUR class!
 Let me know how it goes!
 Want to see a few of my concept sort resources?
 Here are a few of them!
 (Check my store for the custom category “Concept Sorts” for more!)